mozilla/dennis/docs/linting.rst

 **What's an error?**

-It's an issue that will throw an error in production and must be fixed pronto.
+Errors indicate problems with the translated string that will cause an error to be thrown.
+These should get fixed pronto.

 For example, when the translated string has a Python variable that's not in the original string.
 When this string is interpolated, it will kick up a Python error.
 That causes the software to die, users to be unhappy, tires to go flat, people to work on weekends, mass hysteria, etc. No one likes that.
 I don't like that.
 You probably don't like that, either.

 **List of errors**